Build a chatbot with custom data sources, powered by LlamaIndex

 Store your Knowledge Base files in a folder called data within the app.
 But before you begin…

 Download the markdown files for Streamlit's documentation from the data demo app's GitHub repository folder.
-Or use this link to download a .zip file for the repo.
 Add the data folder to the root level of your app.
 Alternatively, add your data.

 🎈